 The New England College of Optometry was founded by ophthalmologist Dr. August Klein in 1894 as the Klein School of Optics.
 The Klein School was one of the earliest formal training programs in optics and refraction in the US and was located at 2 Rutland Street in downtown Boston.
 The Klein School’s first program was a one year program that centered on optics, anatomy, and refraction.
-Seven instructors taught all of the program’s courses, including Dr. Klein, who also served as President.
+Seven instructors taught all of the program’s courses, including Dr. Klein and his three grown children, Herman L. Klein, Theodore F. Klein, and Wilhelmina A. Svendsen.
+Dr. August Klein served as the first President.
 As optometry became a more established profession, the school’s name changed in 1901 to the Massachusetts School of Optometry.
 Shortly after, sixty private schools of optometry were founded within the US.

 Over the next fifty years, the field of optometry and the College experienced great changes.
 By 1905, the school’s enrollment had expanded.
 At that time, a full 10 week course cost a student $75.
 In 1909, the school began offering a two year program and in the same year, the National Board of State Examiners in Optometry was established.
 In 1912, new laws began to require licensure and registration in the Commonwealth.
 The newly-formed Board of Registration of Optometry required that a person be at least 21 years old in order to be licensed to examine eyes.
 As a result, the Mass School of Optometry began requiring that students be at least 19 years old when entering its two year program and also required incoming students to have completed four years of high school and to possess “good moral character.”